New authors often think it is so easy to self-publish.

 Copy editors are very expensive, so most authors opt to do much of the work themselves.

-But ProWritingAid is a much better choice for authors because it gives you deeper analysis and more detailed reports on over twenty aspects of your writing.
+But ProWritingAid is a much better choice for authors because it gives you more in-depth analysis and more detailed reports on over twenty aspects of your writing.

 Take a look at this short video for more details.